laratools/docs/laravel-ci/gitlab-ci.md

 # Laravel-CI on GitLab CI

-Heres a few examples on getting up and running using the image on GitLab CI.
+Here are a few examples on getting up and running using the image on GitLab CI.

 #### Contents